-Northwest Technical College is committed to providing an environment free of alcohol and illegal drugs for its students, employees, and visitors.
-The College prohibits the unlawful manufacture, possession, use, or distribution of controlled substances, including alcohol and illegal drugs, by students and employees on its property, in college- or stateowned vehicles or vehicles rented on behalf of Northwest Technical College, or as part of any of its activities.
+Northwest Technical College is committed to providing an environment free of alcohol and illegal drugs for its students.
+The college prohibits the unlawful manufacture, possession, use, or distribution of controlled substances, including alcohol and illegal drugs, by students on its property, in college- or state- owned vehicles or vehicles rented on behalf of Northwest Technical College, or as part of any of its activities.
 Any person who appears to be under the influence of drugs or alcohol on college premises or at any of its activities may be asked to leave.
 Law enforcement or security personnel will be involved as necessary.

-The College may impose disciplinary sanctions on employee violators consistent with negotiated agreements and/or plans.
-Sanctions on student employees, including suspension and termination, shall be in accordance with college administrative regulations and procedures.
-Sanctions on students shall be consistent with the Student Code of Conduct.
+The college may impose disciplinary sanctions on student employees, including suspension and termination, shall be in accordance with college administrative regulations and procedures.
+Sanctions on students shall be consistent with the student Code of Conduct.